JeremiahWu555/Obesity-Class-Prediction-Kaggle/README.md

 - The model can be can be changed
 - Doing hyper tuning of parameters
 - Doing a more comprehensive preprocess flow
+- Make it a full MLP model so it can be used by others